Collins418/-ORM-Challenge-E-commerce-Back-End/README.md

 ## Installion:

 ```
+Type `npm init` in the terminal to get package.json.

+Type `npm install` in the terminal to install dependencies for the project.

+Type `npm run seed` in the terminal to seed data to the database for the purpose of testing routes.

+Type `mysql -u root -p`, then `SOURCE schema.sql;` in the terminal to create `ecommerce_db` database.

+Type `npm start` to initiate the application.

+Note that there is no testing for this project!

 This company need to create a front end html page to connect with the server on the back end.
 ```